Jenguk42/Jenguk42.github.io/_posts/Uni works/2022-03-08-CS-Process-Lifetime-and-Threads.md

 ![image](https://user-images.githubusercontent.com/54295374/157153783-93180c62-45ba-4f32-9e5d-c4a2fc237969.png)

 - A POSIX (Portable Operating System Interface) standard API for thread creation and synchronisation.
 Most UNIX systems support it.
+  - User level library
   - all functions start with `pthread`
-  – include `pthread.h`
+  - include `pthread.h`
-  – all threads have an id of type `thread_t`
+  - all threads have an id of type `thread_t`

 - Global variables are shared across threads.
   - thread switches could occur at any point
   - thus, another thread could modify shared data at any time
-  - consequently, there is a need to synchronize threads – if not, problems could arise.
+  - consequently, there is a need to **synchronize** threads – if not, problems could arise. (if two threads are modified at the same time, which is right?)

 ## Implementing Threads in user space

 A user-level threads package vs a threads package managed by the kernel

 ![image](https://user-images.githubusercontent.com/54295374/157154001-b1d6891b-f152-46da-832a-533e1513b4ad.png)

+- From the kernel: there are no threads, there is only a single process.
+CPU does not know which thread is being executed.
+  - Possible problem: If the process is blocked, all threads within the process also cannot run even if they logically can be executed.
+- The package (library) manages the threads instead of the CPU

 ## Challenge of multi-threading